-Let us also illustrate the effects of applying the time-causal frequency analysis to two realistic signals: Figure~\ref{fig-ecg-exp} shows such results for an electrocardiography signal from the PhysioNet service (http://www.physionet.org) from the MIT-BIH Arrhythmia database, item ``NSR/100m (0).mat'' from (Plawiak \citeyear{Pla17-ECGdata}).
+Let us also illustrate the effects of applying the time-causal wavelet analysis based on explicit temporal derivatives to three real-world signals:

+Figure~\ref{fig-ecg-exp} shows such results for an electrocardiography signal from the PhysioNet service (http://www.physionet.org) from the MIT-BIH Arrhythmia database, item ``NSR/100m (0).mat'' from (Plawiak \citeyear{Pla17-ECGdata}).
 As can be seen from the results, there are strong values in the wavelet transforms near the transients in the signal.
 At coarser temporal scales, the temporal delays become longer.
-The temporal delays are, however, signficantly shorter when the distribution parameter is $c = 2$ compared to using $c = \sqrt{2}$.
+The temporal delays are, however, significantly shorter when the distribution parameter is $c = 2$ compared to using $c = \sqrt{2}$.

+Figure~\ref{fig-vib-exp} shows such results from a signal with measurements of vibrations from the NASA Bearing Dataset (https://www.kaggle.com/datasets/vinayak123tyagi/bearing-dataset) (1st test recorded 2003.11.25.23.39.56).
+As can be seen from the results, there are peaks in the energy of the wavelet representations near the temporal moments where there are also major peaks in signal.

-Figure~\ref{fig-ecg-exp} shows such results for an auditory percussion sound of a cymbal (from https://pixabay.com/sound-effects/ /search/cymbal/ item ``Cymbal Crash'').
-As we can see, the time-causal wavelet transform largely responds over three ranges of temporal scales, with different durations of the responses over these ranges of temporal scales.
+Figure~\ref{fig-cymbal-exp} shows corresponding results for an auditory percussion sound of a cymbal (from https://pixabay.com/sound-effects/search/cymbal/ item ``Cymbal Crash'').
+As we can see, the time-causal wavelet transform largely responds over three ranges of temporal scales, with different durations of the responses over these ranges of temporal scales, and as corresponding to vibrations in the cymbal over different ranges of frequencies.
 In this way, the proposed time-causal wavelet transform leads to an intuitive separation of the temporal variations in the signal over different temporal scales.